Advancing Universal Deep Learning for Electronic-Structure Hamiltonian Prediction of Materials: Electronic Structure Calculations: from Density Functional Theory to Deep Learning Methods

-Recently, deep-learning approaches~\citep{li2022deep, gong2023general, DBLP:conf/icml/YuXQQJ23, yin2024harmonizing,DBLP:conf/iclr/LiXHWHYLWZLSG25, luo2025efficient, tracegrad} exploit the sparsity of the Hamiltonian, yielding a computational cost that scales approximately linearly with the number of non-zero matrix elements and enabling efficient, scalable prediction of quantum properties in large atomic systems.
+These deep-learning approaches have exploited the sparsity of the Hamiltonian, yielding a computational cost that scales approximately linearly with the number of non-zero matrix elements and enabling efficient, scalable prediction of quantum properties in large atomic systems.
 As a result, they offer a significant efficiency advantage over traditional DFT methods with computational complexity of \( \mathcal{O}(T N^3) \).
 This efficiency makes them particularly promising for predicting electronic structures of complex atomic systems under limited computational resources, potentially accelerating down-stream application areas like materials simulation and design.